cupcakepants/hangman/README.md

 # hangman

 6.037 project

 Run main.cpp to play hangman.

+There are three options:
+1) Chose one of three difficulties (easy, medium, hard) and play hangman with a random word of that difficulty.
-There are three options: you can play with the current list of words and chose a difficulty, you can add a word to the list of words, or you and a friend can play with a word one of you inputs.
+2) Add a word to the list of words that a player can play with.

-Note: we use relative paths.
-For some compilers, one may have to edit the the configurations.
+3) Play with a word you put in (good for when you are playing with friends)